wteja/pdfkit-table/README.md

 This version allows developer to align the cell with prepareRow

 ### Example

+For example, we align text to the right if column index more than zero.

 ```typescript
 doc.table(table, {
   prepareRow: (row, indexColumn, indexRow, rectRow, rectCell) => {